 Outpatient services are those services used by the insured, but not as an in-patient, such as emergency treatment, diagnostic procedures and laboratory expenses.

-These plans also pay for doctor visits while in the hospital, which includes any nonsurgical treatment, with a maximum amount paid for each visit and a maximum number of visits paid for each hospitalization.
+These plans also pay for doctor visits while in the hospital, including any nonsurgical treatment, with a maximum amount paid for each visit and a maximum number of visits paid for each hospitalization.

 Major Medical Insurance Plans